Today we’re pleased to announce the official release of WP Migrate 2.4. With new capabilities for migrating must-use plugins and other files in the

 For a full list of new features, improvements, and bug fixes, see the 2.4 Changelog.

-In WP Migrate 2.5, we’re teaming up with Local to establish the most streamlined remote-to-local workflow in all of WordPress.
+We’re teaming up with Local to establish the most streamlined remote-to-local workflow in all of WordPress.
 Imagine a future where WP Migrate can export an entire site directly into Local with the click of a button.
 That’s the vision.

 Until then, we want to hear your thoughts on the new support for must-use plugins and other files.
 Did you get a chance to take the new High-Performance File Transfers for a spin?
 Let us know on Twitter or in the comments below.